Charming Kitten: HBO cyberattack (2017)

 In 2017, following a cyberattack on HBO, a large-scale joint investigation was launched on the grounds that confidential information was being leaked.
 A conditional statement by a hacker going by alias Sokoote Vahshat (Persian سکوت وحشت lit.
 'Silence of Fear') said that if money was not paid, scripts of television episodes, including episodes of Game of Thrones, would be leaked.
 The hack caused a leak of 1.5 terabytes of data, some of which was shows and episodes that had not been broadcast at the time.
 HBO has since stated that it would take steps to make sure that they would not be breached again.

 Behzad Mesri was subsequently indicted for the hack.
-He has since been alleged to be part of the operation unit that had leaked confidential information.
+He has since been alleged to be part of the operational unit that had leaked confidential information.

 According to Certfa, Charming Kitten had targeted US officials involved with the 2015 Iran Nuclear Deal.
 The Iranian government denied any involvement.